ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 - **NVIDIA Solution Architect Team** — Ting Xu, Jinyan Chen, and colleagues — for their work on the seamless integration of expert parallelism.
 - **NVIDIA Enterprise Product Team** — Trevor Morris, Elfie Guo, Kaixi Hou, Kushan Ahmadian, and colleagues — for optimizing the DeepSeek R1 kernels.
 - **LinkedIn Team** — Biao He, Qingquan Song, Chunan Zeng, Yun Dai, Yubo Wang, and colleagues — for optimizing the Flash-Attention 3 backend.
-- **MoonCake Team** — Shangming Cai, Teng Ma, Mingxing Zhang, and colleagues — for their collaboration on PD disaggregation in SGLang.
+- **Mooncake Team** — Shangming Cai, Teng Ma, Mingxing Zhang, and colleagues — for their collaboration on PD disaggregation in SGLang.
 - **FlashInfer Team** — Zihao Ye, Yong Wu, Yaxing Cai — for additional DeepSeek R1 kernel optimizations.
 - **Dynamo Team** - Kyle Kranen, Vikram Sharma Mailthody, and colleagues - for extra support on PD disaggregation in SGLang.